nathan-barry/nathan.rs/content/posts/linear-algebra.md

 Thus, for future inputs of $A\mathbf{x} = \mathbf{b}$, since we know $L$, we can solve via forward elimination on $L\mathbf{c} = \mathbf{b}$ and then backwards substitution on $U\mathbf{x} = \mathbf{c}$, which is quadratic in time instead of cubic.

-Note: We also have $A=LDU$ where the diagonal of $U$ has been set to 1 and factored out into it's own diagonal matrix $D$.
+Note: We also have $A=LDU$ where the diagonal of $U$ has been set to 1 and factored out into its own diagonal matrix $D$.

 ### Transposes and Permutations
 1. The transposes of $A\mathbf{x}$, $AB$, and $A^{-1}$ are $\mathbf{x}^T A^T$, $B^T A^T$, and $(A^T)^{-1}$, respectively.